jwolski/uberfavoritos/README.markdown

 Assumptions made:
 ----
-1. Single user system
+1. Single user system.
+I introduced a User model with the association built between User and Favorite, but am currently not building the assocation upon creation of any favorites.
-2. Integer based migrations instead of timestamp
+2. Integer based migrations.
+I used these instead of timestamp migrations since I'm only a single dev and it's more readable.
-3. Denormalized storage of favorites
+3. Denormalized storage of favorites.
+I toyed with abstracting a Location out from Favorite and have a Favorite be a simple mapping between a User and a Location, but decided to keep it simple for this exercise.
-4. Did not use Sprockets for asset pipelining
+4. Did not use Sprockets for asset pipelining.
+I left this for a future exercise and felt it was unnecessary for the exercise.
-5. Some functional tests rely on DB
+5. Some functional tests rely on DB.
+I'd rather eliminate as many external dependencies that I can from my tests, but these functional tests are built to rely on models being placed in the DB.

+If you've made it this far, thanks for reading.
+I hope you enjoy.